KorySchneider/aqi-notify/README.md

 ### Requirements:
 - SMTP server to send mail from (a gmail account will work)
-- A server to run this program on
+- A server to run this program on (e.g. a Raspberry Pi or hosted VM)
   - with Node.js v12 or newer installed
 - (If you want SMS) your cell carrier's email-to-sms address